You are here:

 Photo by Vincent Rivaud

-In a world where pop culture often dictates trends and shapes consumer behaviour, it's refreshing to see an influential show like Love Island taking a stand for sustainability
+In a world where pop culture often dictates trends and shapes consumer behaviour, it's refreshing to see an influential show like Love Island taking a stand for sustainability.

 With its two-year-old partnership with eBay, the hit reality TV series has captured the hearts of millions and sparked a meaningful conversation about the importance of reusing and repurposing fashion.